bokekez/reeinvent-backend/README.md

 - npm start

 The backend will then be ready to accept requests, to test you can use the postman collection attached to this repository.
+Import the collection to your postman app and send the saved requests.

 To run unit tests you can run this command.